Elizabeth Warrington

 Elizabeth Kerr Warrington FRS (born 1931) is a British neuropsychologist specialised in the study of dementia.
 She holds a PhD in Psychology visual processing and is now an emeritus professor of clinical neuropsychology at the University College London.
 She formerly worked as the Head of the Department of Neuropsychology at the National Hospital for Neurology and Neurosurgery where she is also a member of the Dementia Research Centre.
 She was made a Fellow of the Royal Society in 1986.

-Biography
+Early life and education

-Warrington received her PhD in psychology (visual processing) from the University College London in the 1950s.
+Elizabeth Warrington received her PhD in psychology (visual processing) from the University College London in the 1950s.

+Career

 She worked as the Head of Department of Neuropsychology at the National Hospital for Neurology and Neurosurgery in London, England.
 As of June 2015, she is an emeritus professor of clinical neuropsychology at the University College London, specifically in the UCL Institute of Neurology.

 She is a member of the Dementia Research Centre associated with University College London.